 4. Start an investment portfolio

-Start investing in stocks, bonds, or other types of investments.
-Set a goal to invest a particular amount of money within a year.
+Start investing in stocks or other types of investments.
+Set a goal to invest a particular amount of money within a year, and plan to keep it invested for a particular timeframe.

 5. Home renovation